-PHMSA evaluation letter received 9/17/2021, Chairman's response mailed on 9/23/2021
+PHMSA evaluation letter received 8/18/2022, Chairman's response mailed on 10/5/2022

-Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
 Chapter 8.5 Info Only = No Points

 Last seminar held on 10/26-28/2021 was a Common Ground Alliance seminar where the PM covered pipeline safety issues during the meeting.
-The New Mexico Gas Association who normally host the Safety Seminars has not held a meeting since the outbreak of Covid.
-However they are working on holding a meeting in 2022 or 2023. reviewed agenda for 10/2021 meeting.
+The state hosted one in April of 2023.